What does my contract cover?

 There are a number of things members can do to make ACE even stronger than it is today.
 Participating, sticking together, and educating potential members and the public about ACE are simple, everyday ways we can support our union.
 Here are a few others:

 - Attend monthly site meetings regularly.
 Site meetings are typically held the first Tuesday of the month at De Anza and the third Tuesday of the month at Foothill.
 If you cannot attend meetings, talk to your vice president or other members about what took place and try to make the next one.

 - Stay informed.
 Keep up with current events and what’s happening in your workplace.
 Read your email and bookmark acefhda.org for updates.

 - Participate in elections.
 Whether it’s elections for officers, contract votes or other ACE business, your opinion counts and can make a difference.

 - Get to know your steward.
-He or she is your primary contact with your union and can answer many of your questions or refer you to the appropriate resources.
+They are your primary contact with the union and can answer many of your questions or refer you to the appropriate resources.

 - Get to know your officers and trustees.
 Visit the ACE website for contact information and more.

 - Know your contract.
 If you do nothing else, read your contract, ask questions and stay informed.
-A copy of your contract and ACE’s constitution and by-laws are available on the ACE website.
+A copy of your contract and ACE’s constitution are available on the ACE website.